captn3m0/ideas/README.md

 :warning: **Likely illegal to distribute.**

-There are two such apps available.
-Since they are based on the older UI scheme.
-I have also worked and currently working on one such app and Modified PayTm client APK.
-Details in PR description.
+Update: There are already two such apps on the Play Store.
+However, they don't work any more since they were based on the old UI Scheme.
+See [@Oxyenyos's PR](https://github.com/captn3m0/ideas/pull/10) for some more details.

 ## Automated Personal Finance